Nigerian Meat pie Recipe

 - Place a large saucepan on medium heat; add in the minced meat and onion. cook until meat is browned

 - Add in the salt, carrots, potatoes and maggi.
-Stir, cover and simmer until the potatoes is cooked through.
+Stir in about a cup of water, cover and simmer until the potatoes is cooked through.

 - Thoroughly Combined the flour with 1/2 cup of water, add the flour mix into this sauce (this will thicken the sauce).
 Add in the curry.
 Combine

 - Remove from heat and set aside to cool

 For the Dough41/2 cups all-purpose flour 1 Table Spoon Baking powder A pinch of salt 1 teaspoon sugar (optional) Baking Margarine – (400 G) 1/2 – 1 cup ice cold water* 2 eggs (for finishing) *The amount of water required Is not an exact science, watch the dough.
 You do not want a sticky dough.
 Direction In a large bowl combine the flour, baking power, sugar and salt.
 Mix thoroughly.
 Cube the margarine and add into the dry ingredients. with your hands work the ingredients until margarine is well incorporated (it should look as pictured below) A little at a time, add in the water into the dough.
 Knead the dough until water is well Incorporated. as pictured below.
 Set the dough in the fridge for about 30 minutes.
 Add some flour to a smooth surface, using a rolling pin, flatten the dough. using a circular cookie cutter or a round bowl, cut the dough into big circles.
 As pictured below

 - Place about 1 teaspoon or more of filling into center of the circle; fold dough over filling to enclose, forming a half-moon shape.

 - Press edges together to seal, and crimp edges decoratively using the back of a fork.

 - Transfer to a parchment or foil paper-lined baking sheet

 - Repeat with remaining dough and filling